tlubenov/hse-data-task/README.md

 ## TASK
-Using src/source.py NOTICES and CASES dicts scrape pages and save HTML tables as CSV/XLSX data.
+Using src/source.py NOTICES and CASES dicts, scrape pages and save extracted data from the HTML as structured/tabular form such as CSV/XLSX.
 If have time let's scrape linked data also such and detailed pages as well as breaches.